 La Fanciulla del West in Conversation

-Tenor Tony Stevenson and fight director B. H. Barry recently joined Executive Stage Director Paula Suozzi for a virtual discussion about La Fanciulla del West and took questions about the opera from students.
+Tenor Tony Stevenson and fight director B. H. Barry joined Executive Stage Director Paula Suozzi for a virtual discussion about La Fanciulla del West and took questions about the opera from students.

 When in Rome

 Sir David McVicar's production of Puccini’s classic melodrama Tosca transports audiences to the gritty, glittering, and gripping world of Rome in 1800.

 From the Archives: Madama Butterfly at the Met

 Puccini’s beloved tragedy had its Met premiere in 1907 and has since starred numerous legendary sopranos in the title role.
 And though the company has performed the work nearly 900 times, it has presented only five different productions.